akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “We do.”

-Henry lowered his voice.
+Henry released Harold's grip and lowered his voice.
 “I must meet tomorrow with Robert Beaumont and my son Robert.
 We plan my return to Normandy.”

 Harold nodded slowly.
 “I recall Beaumont well.
+He crossed the sea with your father.
 Remember my name to that lord as a greeting.
-Border trouble with King Louis?”
+Is it border trouble with King Louis?”

-“And others.”
+“And other troubles.”
 Henry did not elaborate.
-“That is a king’s burden, not a father’s, so tonight, we shall celebrate.”
+“That is a king’s burden, not a father’s.”
 He opened the door.
 “Fetch the children,” he called to a servant.
-“We have news for them.”
+“We have news for them.
+In faith, tonight we shall take courage and celebrate, for I do not know when I shall return.”

 ---

-### Negotiation of warriors
+### He rode into Wales alone

 A servant appeared in the doorway, glancing at the two lords.
 He gave a small bow.
 “My lord Godfrey said they will be in shortly, my lords.”
 He bowed vanished before either could answer.